cw-ec/reports_creation/README.md

 access the corporate database (CDB).
 At minimum read access to the SITES_ADMIN schema should be included as well.
 You are also required to install the oracle drivers from the software centre in order run this tool.

-**Ensure that you have the 64 bit oracle driver installed on your production machine if intending to run the data download tool.
-The tool will NOT be able to run without them**
+**Ensure that you have the 64 bit oracle driver installed on your production machine.
+The tool will NOT be able to run without them and the 32 bit drivers are incompatible.**

 ## Using the Tools